rezacsedu/Celonis_DS_Task/README.md

 <p align="center"><img src="imgs/decision_boundary.png?" width="650" height="350"></p>

-As we can see, except for a few samples, extra tree classifier managed to create a clear decision boundary for different types of gestures.
-In such a scenario, a linear SVM (with a linear kernel) is also expected to work better, but actually it didn't.
+As seen, except for a few samples, extra tree classifier managed to create a clear decision boundary for different types of gestures.
+In such a scenario, a linear SVM (with a linear kernel) was also expected to work better, but actually it didn't; whereas tree-based models work much better.

 To further compare, I created another notebook with PyCaret, but the models were trained on features [PyCaret_with_FE_Numpy.ipynb](https://github.com/rezacsedu/Celonis_DS_Task/blob/main/PyCaret_with_FE_Numpy.ipynb) extracted with pure NumPy.
 Let's see how extra tree classifier performed across different gestures types w.r.t confusion matrix: